-- Completion Rate/Pace of Completion - Students must complete (with a D- or above) 67% of cumulative attempted credit hours applied to their degree or certificate including all courses taken at Mercy College - Attempted Hours Include the credit hours for: - o All courses taken at Mercy College with an awarded grade of D- or better. - o All courses taken at Mercy College with a grade of F, W, or I - All Repeated courses - All Transfer courses accepted and applied toward a Mercy College degree
+- Completion Rate/Pace of Completion - Students must complete (with a D- or above) 67% of cumulative attempted credit hours applied to their degree or certificate including all courses taken at Mercy College.
+[This policy applies only to financial aid considerations.
+Students must earn a C or higher to pass a course at the College.] - Attempted Hours Include the credit hours for: - o All courses taken at Mercy College with an awarded grade of D- or better. - o All courses taken at Mercy College with a grade of F, W, or I - All Repeated courses - o All Transfer courses accepted and applied toward a Mercy College degree